Nicole Thorne Ditches Her Bra, Rocks Mesh Thong & Ankle Boots For Sultry Lingerie Shot

 “What a view,” agreed another follower, adding a pair of cowgirl boots emoji.

 As usual, Nicole chose an elegant setting for the steamy shot, opting to pose in a stylish interior that combined modern, retro, and antique-looking elements.
 The décor included a sumptuous, baroque chair, whose rust-colored upholstery was mirrored by a round, mesh lamp shade visible in the opposite corner of the shot.
-Among the furnishings were also a dark-brown love seat and matching end table, which was decorated with a large potted plant.
+Among the furnishings were also a dark brown love seat and matching end table, which was decorated with a large potted plant.

 A geotag identified the location of the photo as Brisbane, Queensland, Australia.
-The snap was taken by professional photographer Perriwinkle Photography, who has worked with Nicole in the past and to whom the model gave a shout out in her caption.
-The sizzling brunette summarized her saucy attitude with a playful phrase, and added a lightning bolt emoji for good measure.
+The snap was taken by professional photographer Perriwinkle Photography, who has worked with Nicole in the past and to whom the model gave a shoutout to in her caption.
+The sizzling brunette summarized her saucy attitude with a playful phrase and added a lightning bolt emoji for good measure.

 The upload immediately caught the eyes of her followers, reeling in a little over 9,300 likes and 155 comments within the first two hours of going live on the platform.

-“WOWZERS,” one fan wrote in all caps, leaving a heart-eyes and fire emoji.
+“WOWZERS,” one fan wrote in all caps, leaving heart-eyes and fire emoji.

 “Those legs are incredible,” read another message, trailed by two fire emoji.